lthms/soap.coffee-lthms/site/posts/StackedGit.md

 - `stg goto NAME` unapplies or applies the necessary patches so that `NAME` becomes the top patch of the list of applied patches.

-`HEAD` and the worktree are updated accordingly.
+Both `HEAD` and the work tree are updated accordingly.

-In addition, `stg sink` and `stg float` allow to reorganize your stack of patches, moving patches around.
+In addition, `stg sink` and `stg float` allow reorganizing your stack of patches, moving patches around.
 Basically, they are like `git rebase -i`, but without having to use `$EDITOR`.